 ***Hint: If you have other elements that don’t look OK after removing the search bar, you can move them to a more suitable position.

 After you align it where you wanted, click ‘Save position’.

-If you desire the experiment ( CTA button color change ) to be applied only on one product page, you must insert only that specific URL using the ‘URL IS’ condition.
+If you want the experiment to be applied only on one product page, you must insert only that specific URL using the ‘URL IS’ condition.